 As a business, we must keep books of account and submit various tax returns and company accounts.
 We will therefore be sharing transaction information with our accountants, our auditors and the UK tax and company business administration authorities, as required.

 If a situation comes to our attention where we have strong reasons to believe that criminal activity is taking place through our site or applications, then we will inform the authorities.
-We will also do this if we believe there are serious risks being posed to the heath or wellbeing of our learners and have not been able to contact their parents or guardians, or believe that such a contact would not solve an urgent situation.
+We will also do this if we believe there are serious risks being posed to the heath or wellbeing of our learners and have not been able to contact their parents or guardians, or teachers, as appropriate, and believe that such a contact would not solve an urgent situation.
 This is not a step we would plan to take in anything but the most extreme and worrying circumstances.
-We are particularly sensitive about this as our learners are mainly children.
+We are particularly sensitive about this as many of our learners are likely to be children.

 7 How will the information be used?